 If the motorcycle is operated in wet or dusty conditions, more frequent servicing is required.
 The air filter element cannot be cleaned.
 Replace the filter when necessary.

-- 1. Remove Fuel Tank.
-See page 114. - 2.
+- 1. Remove Fuel Tank. - 2.
 Remove the zip-ties from harness retention as well as the the brake line retention clips.
 Remove the wiring harness 1 and the brake lines 2 from airbox filter cover retention features.

-3. Remove the airbox filter cover fasteners $\ensuremath{\mathfrak{J}}$ and remove from the unit.
+3. Remove the airbox filter cover fasteners $(\mathfrak{Z})$ and remove from the unit.